harshitmahapatra/DISC/README.md

 # DISC
-This repository contains the code used during the course of my research Internship at ISI along with the final report.
+This repository contains the final report of my research internship at Indian Statistical Institute.
+The code for the proposed algorithm will be uploaded soon.